gabrielmarmen/Simple-Alarm-Clock-C-Sharp/README.md

 ## Planned Features
+   ** 12-11-2022 - No updates are planned in the near future.
+I am focused on building up my Swift skills at the moment **
    - Run on system startup
    - Implementation of Snoozing alarms
    - Possibility of deleting your custom sounds